Nuts and Bolts

-Council for the Advancement of Standards in Higher Education (2015).
-CAS professional standards for higher education (9th ed.).
+Council for the Advancement of Standards in Higher Education (2019).
+CAS professional standards for higher education (10th Ed.).
 Washington, DC: Author.

 Where will I find the CAS Standards and Guidelines?

-CAS publishes two versions of its standards, one in text format and another in workbook format.
-CAS Professional Standards for Higher Education (2015) provides an introduction to CAS, its mission, initiatives, and the principles upon which it was founded.
+CAS publishes its standards in multiple formats: one in text format and another in workbook format as an assessment instrument.
+CAS Professional Standards for Higher Education (2019) provides an introduction to CAS, its mission, initiatives, and the principles upon which it was founded.
 Individual functional area standards accompanied by introductory contextual statements are included, along with the CAS Learning and Development Outcomes, the CAS Characteristics of Individual Excellence, and the CAS Statement of Shared Ethical Principles.
 In addition, for use in programmatic self-studies, there is a CAS Self-Assessment Guide (SAG) for each set of standards.
 These assessment workbooks include the standards and guidelines along with a series of "criterion measure" statements used to judge the level of program compliance with the standard.
-The CAS SAGs are available electronically via the CAS Online Store in a download format.
+The CAS SAGs are available electronically via the CAS Online Store in a downloadable PDF format.

 Where will I find information about using the CAS Standards and Guidelines?

 An outline of how to put the CAS standards to work is included in the CAS Professional Standards for Higher Education (2019), and each functional area SAG has an introductory section that describes how to apply the SAG for self-study purposes.
 The Complete Set of SAGs (available as a download) also contains a PowerPoint presentation to help train users.
 PowerPoint presentations are also available on the CAS website.